piotr-szczypinski/VesselTree/README.md

 VesselTree
 ==========

-Software for numerical modeling and parameterization of the brain blood vessel system
+Software for numerical modeling and parameterization of a brain blood vessel system